yotsuda/PowerShell.Map/PowerShell.Map/PlatyPS/en-US/Show-OpenStreetMapRoute.md

 - Routes are calculated using the OSRM API (http://project-osrm.org/)
 - Geocoding uses the Nominatim API (https://nominatim.openstreetmap.org/)
 - The map server runs on http://localhost:8765/
-- The map automatically centers and zooms to show the entire route
+- When -Zoom is omitted, the map automatically fits bounds to show the entire route
 - Route calculation supports multiple profiles: driving (default), walking, and cycling
 - 3D terrain data is sourced from AWS Terrarium tiles when -Enable3D is used
 - 3D buildings are available at zoom level 14 and above in supported areas